Helping Children and Adolescents Cope with Violence and Disasters: What Community Members Can Do

 - Community members can also use their buildings and institutions as gathering places to promote support.

-- Community members can help people identify resources and emphasize on community strengths and resources that sustain hope.
+- Community members can help people identify resources and emphasize community strengths and resources that sustain hope.

 Community members need to be sensitive to: